ciao-group/coupled-sim-ciao/README.md

 4. Pull the `StartMR.cs` script onto the `Main Camera`.
 This add the script to the GameObject.

-### Setting the Camera

-- To render the image from the video pass-through cameras, ensure your application renders 0 in the color buffer.
-This can be achieved using a stencil mask or setting the camera's Clear Flags to Solid Color with RGBA(0,0,0,0).

-## Using HDRP for Mixed Reality
+### Using HDRP for Mixed Reality

-1. **Configure HDRP Settings**: Ensure you're using a color buffer format with an alpha channel.
-In `Project Settings > Quality`, under HDRP settings, select your HD Render Pipeline Asset and set the Color Buffer Format to R16G16B16A16.
+**Configure HDRP Settings**: Ensure you're using a color buffer format with an alpha channel.
+In `Project Settings > Quality`, under `HDRP`, select your HD Render Pipeline Asset and set the `Color Buffer Format` to R16G16B16A16.

-2. **Camera Background**: Set the camera’s Background Type to Color with RGBA(0,0,0,0).
+  **!!INSERT PICTURE!!**

+## Configuring 3D-Model of the Mixed-Reality Car

+As described above, we want to render fixed-based driving simulator inside of the virtual car, aligning the window views of the real-world and the virtual reality, so that when looking inside the car we see the fixed-based driving simulator, and when looking outside we see the virtual driving environment.

+For this we have to take the 3D-Model of the fixed-based driving simulator, insert and connect it to the virtual car, and then create a stencil mask / material, that we will assign to it, which will render the fixed-based simulator from the Varjo XR-3 built in cameras.

+### Combining Fixed-Based driving simulator with VR Car

+1. in Unity ➡️ (located at left bottom) `Project` ➡️ `Assets` ➡️ Assets ➡️ Locate the `DrivableCommonObject` using search function.

+2. Under `DrivableCommonObject`, navigate to `CarModelCorrect` ➡️ `Group03`.
+This is the VR Car model.

+3. Right Click on `Group03`, press `Export to FBX...`

+This file can be imported in Blender 4.0.
+Import the

-## Creating the MR Material
+### Creating the MR-Material / Stencil Mask

 1. **Material Setup**: Varjo Compositor blends images based on the alpha value.
 Create a new material with a shader that supports alpha export and depth writing.
 Use HDRP’s Unlit shader, set Surface Type to Opaque, and Color to RGBA(0,0,0,0).
 Enable Alpha Clipping if necessary.